 1. The initiating UE and receiving UE already have established ProSe one-to-one communication.

 2. The initiating UE starts a Direct Rekeying Request message containing the initiating UE’s security capabilities.
 The initiating UE’s security capabilities are the confidentiality and integrity protection algorithms that the initiating UE accepts for this connection.
-The message may also include a Re-auth Flag, if UE_1 wants to rekey the root key between the initiating UE and the receiving UE
+The message may also include a Re-auth Flag, if UE_1 wants to rekey the root key between the initiating UE and the receiving UE.
+Nonce for new session key derivation from the initiating UE, and the most significant bits of the new session key identifier are included in this message.

 3. The receiving UE may initiate the Direct authentication and key establishment procedures with the initiating UE.
 This is mandatory if the Re-auth Flag appears in the Direct Rekeying Request message.
 The new root key shared only between two UEs is generated securely after Direct authentication and key establishment procedures.

 4. The receiving UE uses the Chosen_algs to indicate the selected confidentiality and integrity protection algorithms of this link and includes the Chosen_algs in the Direct Security Mode Command message.
 The initiating UE’s security capabilities are sent back to the initiating UE.
-New security context is derived by using the new root key generated in step 3.
+New security context is derived by using the new root key if it is generated in step 3, otherwise only the session key is refreshed.
 The receiving UE integrity protects the Direct Security Mode Command message with the new security context before sending it to the initiating UE.

-Editor’s Note: How the UEs derive new session keys based on this rekeying procedure is FFS.

-Editor’s Note: The parameters that is included in Direct Rekey Request and Direct Security Mode Command is FFS.
+Nonce for new session key derivation from the receiving UE, and the least significant bits of the new session key identifier are included in this message.

+The session key is generated using the root key (either refreshed in step 3 or previously used) and the nonces from the initiating UE and receiving UE.

 NOTE: The security activation status of both signalling and user plane remain the same for the lifetime of this PC5 link.
 The signalling and user plane use the same security algorithm if they have the same security activation status.

-5. The initiating UE derives the new security context using the new root key generated in step 3.
+5. The initiating UE derives the new security context using the new root key if it is generated in step 3, otherwise only the session key is refreshed.
 After the Direct Security Mode Command message passes integrity check, the initiating UE is then ready to both send and receive both signalling and user plane traffic protected with the new security context.
 The initiating UE sends the Direct Security Mode Complete message protected with new security context to the receiving UE.

 6. The receiving UE replies the Direct Rekeying Accept message to accept the Direct Rekeying Request.